ajosedev/knowledge/notes/Ideas.md

 Following on from the ideas of 'declarative design' or the methodology used by intrinsic/extrinsic design (TODO - links), is the idea of 'declarative design systems'.

+>Personally, I think the word “system” is the important part of a design system.
+But all too often design systems are really _collections_ rather than systems: a collection of pre-generated components rather than a _system_ for generating components.

+>The declarative approach is less controlling: “here are pre-defined rules and guidelines to help you make components.”
+But this lack of precision comes at a cost.
+The people using the design system need to have the mindset—and the ability—to create the components they need from the systematic rules they’ve been provided.

 >If these buttons were in an imperative design system, then the output would be the important part.
 The design system would supply the code needed to make those buttons exactly.
 If you need a different button, it would have to be added to the design system as a variation.

 >But in a declarative design system, the output isn’t as important as the underlying ruleset.
 In this case, there are rules to create the components.
 Rules that create a coloured button with states when a single colour is given.
 Think of programmatic lightening/darkening rather than a custom tint/shade for your colour palette.